Wingfoot Express

-The Wingfoot Express was Walt Arfons and Tom Green's jet-powered land speed record car, driven by Green to a record on October 2, 1964, after Walt suffered a heart attack just prior.
-The Express was powered by a Westinghouse J46 engine and hit the 413 mph record mark.
+The Wingfoot Express was a jet car which set the land speed record on October 2, 1964, with a speed of 413.20 mph.
+Designed by Walt Arfons and Tom Green, it was driven during the record run by Green, after Arfons suffered a heart attack just prior.
+The Express was powered by a Westinghouse J46 engine.

 History

 At a trade fair in Gary, Indiana in 1962, Arfons met Green, chief engineer for a torque wrench manufacturer.
 Although Green's only racing experience had been a year of stock car racing in New Mexico ten years previously, he was greatly interested in aerodynamics; this dovetailed perfectly with Arfons' interest in racing mechanics, and "Within ten minutes we were planning our assault on the world's land speed record" Green recalls.

 Green shortly provided plans for a three-wheeled land speed record car, which had to be changed to four wheels to meet FIA rules; from there on there was little change until the car was finished.
 Green's emphasis was on reducing aerodynamic drag by lowering the drag coefficient and, especially, reducing frontal area by narrowing the track and using smaller wheels.
 His calculations indicated that the readily available surplus Westinghouse J46 jet engines would have more than enough power to drive the vehicle to over 400 mph.

 In order to find funding, Arfons and Green approached Goodyear, who were already funding Craig Breedlove's Spirit of America.
 In a presentation to 13 Goodyear executives Green emphasized his aerodynamic analyses, estimating that the wheel-driven Bluebird CN7 would be limited to 400 mph and Nathan Ostich's revolutionary jet-powered Flying Caduceus to only 360 mph, but that their design should hit 480 mph, the target Breedlove was also going for.
 Although Spirit of America had a lower coefficient of drag, Green's design had a smaller frontal area and weighed slightly more than half as much.
 This, along with a thrust of 7,000 pounds force (31 kN) available from the J46 engine with afterburner, compared to only 4,400 pounds force (20 kN) available from Breedlove's J47 engine would make their design viable.

 When the Flying Caduceus frustrated Ostich's team by refusing to go any faster than 355 mph, Green's mastery of the subject was evident enough that Goodyear decided to fund his project in addition to Breedlove's; thus the name, Wingfoot Express, from Goodyear's trademark winged foot, inspired by a statue of Mercury.
 (In 1964 Bluebird CN7 demonstrated a final speed of over 440 mph, even when limited by poor surface conditions, invalidating Green's estimate.)
 However, although Spirit Of America had a $250,000 budget and Bluebird CN7 more than $2,000,000, Arfons and Green's car cost only $78,000.